Triceratops: Functions of the horns and frill

 There has been much speculation over the functions of Triceratops head adornments.
 The two main theories have revolved around use in combat and in courtship display, with the latter now thought to be the most likely primary function.

 Early on, Lull postulated that the frills may have served as anchor points for the jaw muscles to aid chewing by allowing increased size and power for the muscles.
 This has been put forward by other authors over the years, but later studies do not find evidence of large muscle attachments on the frill bones.

 Triceratops were long thought to have used their horns and frills in combat with large predators, such as Tyrannosaurus, the idea being discussed first by Charles H. Sternberg in 1917 and 70 years later by Robert Bakker.
-There is evidence that Tyrannosaurus did have aggressive head-on encounters with Triceratops, based on partially healed tyrannosaur tooth marks on a Triceratops brow horn and squamosal.
+There is direct fossil evidence that Tyrannosaurus did have aggressive head-on encounters with Triceratops, based on partially healed tyrannosaur tooth marks on a Triceratops brow horn and squamosal.
 The bitten horn is also broken, with new bone growth after the break.
 Which animal was the aggressor, however, is unknown.
 Paleontologist Peter Dodson estimates that, in a battle against a bull Tyrannosaurus, the Triceratops had the upper hand and would successfully defend itself by inflicting fatal wounds to the Tyrannosaurus using its sharp horns.
-Tyrannosaurus is also known to have fed on Triceratops, as shown by a heavily tooth-scored Triceratops ilium and sacrum.
+Tyrannosaurus is also known to have consumed Triceratops, as shown by a heavily tooth-scored Triceratops ilium and sacrum showing Tyrannosaurus feeding traces.

 In addition to combat with predators using its horns, Triceratops are popularly shown engaging each other in combat with horns locked.
 While studies show that such activity would be feasible, if unlike that of present-day horned animals, there is disagreement about whether they did so.
 Although pitting, holes, lesions, and other damage on Triceratops skulls (and the skulls of other ceratopsids) are often attributed to horn damage in combat, a 2006 study finds no evidence for horn thrust injuries causing these forms of damage (with there being no evidence of infection or healing).
 Instead, non-pathological bone resorption, or unknown bone diseases, are suggested as causes.
 A 2009 study compared incidence rates of skull lesions and periosteal reaction in Triceratops and Centrosaurus, showing that these were consistent with Triceratops using its horns in combat and the frill being adapted as a protective structure, while lower pathology rates in Centrosaurus may indicate visual use over physical use of cranial ornamentation or a form of combat focused on the body rather than the head.
 The frequency of injury was found to be 14% in Triceratops.
 The researchers also concluded that the damage found on the specimens in the study was often too localized to be caused by bone disease.
 Histological examination reveals that the frill of Triceratops is composed of fibrolamellar bone.
 This contains fibroblasts that play a critical role in wound healing and is capable of rapidly depositing bone during remodeling.